typescene/typescene.github.io/docs/ref/ViewComponent.md

 Represents an application component that encapsulates a view made up of UI components (or other renderable components, such as nested `ViewComponent` instances).

-The encapsulated view is created the first time this component is rendered.
+The encapsulated view (a single renderable component) is created the first time this component is rendered.
 After that, all UI events are propagated from the encapsulated view to the `ViewComponent` instance.

 **Note:** This class is similar in functionality to [`ViewActivity`](./ViewActivity), but `ViewComponent` views are created immediately, whereas view activities need to be activated first before their views are created.